ParetoNetwork/ParetoDevelopmentActivityRelay/README.md

 ## Background

 Projects that involve the blockchain/crypto assets/DLT communities are frequently judged by the number of github commits they have, to determine their health or even overall legitimacy.
 This metric only works if the organization is using public github repositories, whereas a more common business practice involves private repositories.
 Many external services look at this metric, so as an organization with private repositories we can address this misalignment with the relay.
-This relay also pulls in information from our public repositories.
+This relay also pulls in information from our public and private repositories.
 This relay helps include community participants.

 ## How to use